JesseAldridge/toothbrush/readme.txt

 t

 Just start typing to search your notes.
-When you find the one you're looking for, press enter to switch to select mode.
+When you're done searching, hit return to swith to COMMAND mode.
-From select mode you can enter 0-9 to open the corresponding file, or enter 'a' to open all matching files.
+From COMMAND mode you can enter any of the following commands:
+  0-9  open the corresponding file a    open all matching files n    create a new note matching the query

 License
 ---